keyboard_arrow_up

 automation system animation

-Automation systems are an integration of sensors, controls, and actuators designed to perform functions with minimal or no human intervention.
+Automation systems are an integration of sensors, controls, actuators, drives, and software designed to perform functions with minimal or no human intervention.
+Together, these elements support process automation, motion control, and repeatable production across many industrial environments.

 manufacturing robots

-Robots do not experience fatigue and there processing speed is much faster than humans with continuous operation.
+Robots do not experience fatigue, and their processing speed is often much faster than that of human operators during continuous operation.
+This makes industrial robots well suited for repetitive, high-volume, and precision-driven manufacturing tasks.

 cost comparison of industrial robots fully automated systems and manual work